SummaryDev/ethereum-sql/README.md

 This view was created out of the select statement in the previous section and the source of its data is still raw logs in `data.logs`.
-Note its full name `Transfer_address_from_address_to_uint256_value_d` contains its attributes as there may be other Transfer events with different attributes.
+Note its name `Transfer_address_from_address_to_uint256_value_d` contains event attributes as there may be other Transfer events with different attributes (like the one for erc721).

 Most deployed contracts publish their ABI in json files to help interpret their logs.
-Our Transfer event is defined as:
+Our Transfer event is defined in ABI as:

 ```json
 {